-There are several well known and easily recognized symptoms of diabetes.
-Unfortunately, many can also be symptoms of other diseases or condition, and, in some cases, may be so mild as to not really be noticed.
+There are several well-known and easily recognized symptoms of diabetes.
+Unfortunately, many can also be symptoms of other diseases or conditions, and, in some cases, may be so mild as to not really be noticed.

 Considering its life-threatening nature, it can seem amazing to the non-medical person that the symptoms of diabetes can be puzzling.

 Even those considered to be the common symptoms of diabetes may not be present in all cases.
-Even an individual's symptoms may come and go.
-To make diagnosis of diabetes even more difficult, the same symptoms can be produced by other conditions not related to the condition.
+An individual's symptoms may come and go.
+To make a diagnosis of diabetes even more difficult, the same symptoms can be produced by other conditions not related to the condition.

-Despite this problem with identifying the disease, however, there is a group of common clues that tend to indicate the presence of diabetes.
+Despite problems identifying the disease, there are common clues that tend to indicate the presence of diabetes.

 UNUSUAL URINATION